GraceXu182/gracexu182.github.io/README.md

 - Medical Image Analysis
 - IEEE Transactions on Neural Networks and Learning Systems
 - PLoS Computational Biology
+- Computer Methods and Programs in Biomedicine
+- Computers in Biology and Medicine
 - SIAM Journal on Mathematics of Data Science
 - SIAM Journal on Scientific Computing
-- Computers in Biology and Medicine
 - Journal of Computational Physics
+- Applied Soft Computing
 - PLoS One
-- Applied Soft Computing

  Conference: